 Chemical-specific ARAR summary.
-The chemical-specific ARARs associated with the implementation of this alternative are outlined in Table 4.9.
 Implementation of this alternative would not result in immediate attainment of the chemical-specific ARARs associated with the off-site groundwater plumes.
 Attainment of the identified ARARs would be met in the future as implementation progresses.
 Although TBC information, the radiological exposure standards included in DOE Order 5400.5 shall be achieved and will be confirmed through monitoring.
 Continued monitoring of the groundwater will be used during the five-year reviews to ensure that the identified goals are met and that concentrations of COCs continue to decrease.